 Alinta currently has a range of emergency procedures covering preparedness, response and recovery, depending on the scale of the emergency.
 Most cover the network assets, but also include corporate requirements in the face of a significant crisis facing the company.
 Currently all Alinta emergency and crisis management documentation has been under review to take account of changes in the company structure and recent acquisitions.
 This review is scheduled for completion in October 2007.
-The outcome from this review will be a common suite of emergency and crisis management processes and documents across the Alinta businesses, including AAM in WA, which provides asset management services for AGN.
+The outcome from this review will be a common suite of emergency and crisis management documents across the Alinta businesses, including AAM in WA which provides operational services for AGN.